 - It is a hardy plant that grows well in different environments, but it prefers high temperatures and dry conditions.
 The only requirement for milk thistle is a well-draining soil.

-- The Plant itself is often considered a weed.
-In order to control its spread it is advised to harvest the seeds before they become over-mature.
+- The plant reseeds itself readily so in order to control its spread, it is advised to harvest the seeds before they become over-mature.